ICHEC/QNLP/tests/Installation_Tests/qHiPSTER_Installation_and_Usage_Issues.md

 ## Summary of Main Issues
 The above information was provided to give feedback for issues we have come across when using qHiPSTER so far from an aspect of usability in general.
-In terms of our project, the only main issue is that BigMPI is not working with the qHiPSTER library.
-While documentation on using qHiPSTER as a SDK would be very helpful to have, it is clear that creating useful documentation takes a good bit of time, but it is something that would really help other users in the future.
+In terms of our project, the main issue is that BigMPI is not working with the qHiPSTER library.
+While documentation on using qHiPSTER as a SDK would be very helpful to have, it is clear that creating useful documentation takes a good bit of time, but it is something that would really help us and other users make use of the library in the correct amd intended manner.